 Nevertheless, while these final two provisions are welcome, they do not negate the harmful aspects of the Act, including its overly-generous religious exceptions, and the complete lack of anti-vilification coverage for LGBTI South Australians.

-With Parliament starting for another year today (Tuesday 14 February 2017), hopefully all sides of politics acknowledge these major flaws and work together to rectify them as a matter of priority.
+In the lead-up to next year’s election, hopefully all sides of politics acknowledge these major flaws and work together to rectify them as a matter of priority.

 [i] “(4) For the purposes of this Act, a person discriminates on the ground of intersex status-